Converting a English Linen Closet into a DIY Pet Room

 This is a DIY on how I converted our English linen closet into, a Pet Room for my 5 crazy cats.
-You can also utilize this space for smaller dogs or even if you have a crate trained larger dog.
+This space would also be great for smaller dogs or even if you have a crate trained larger dog.

 I find living with animals and keeping a home clean can be challenging.
 They are messy, and trash your house in seconds, but the unconditional love they give is truly incomparable.
 This is what prompted us to create a Pet Room for my 5 cats.
 This rooms many use, is to house their liter box, supplies, water and food station, which keeps my house cleaner.

 In our new home, we had the option to create a larger laundry room by closing in our foyer.
 Our prior laundry room was tiny, so we chose to implement this option.
 This change left us with a large “English Linen Closet”.
 Prior to moving in we predetermined that this area would make a great Pet Room for our cats.
 Above is a before picture of the room as a English linen closet.
 I know, not many shelves for a “linen closet”, I thought the same thing.

 Designer Tip: A wire rack allows light to pass through the to the floor, which keep the room brighter.
 Unlike with a solid wood shelving, that would block the light flow and make the room seem smaller and darker.

 We added a trackless liter mat, to cut down on liter leaving the room on their feet.
 I used pretty baskets to conceal small odd and ends like kitty treat bags, lysol wipe, and air freshener.
 Then decided to add in all my accumulated kitty art, hey, makes great decorations.
 We made a small wall hook from barnwood hold the liter scoop, bag holder and our scooper stool.
 I found these cute iron hooks at the straw market in Charleston, and added them to shiplap boards.
 You know how I love a theme!!

 Share us with your cat loving friends, they will thank you for it 😀 Sign up for monthly newsletter and tell a friend about us too!